jontybhalodiya/Student-Management-System/README.md

 </div>

 ## About Student-Management-Systemr:
-This is a Youtube Video Downloader Application made using and mysql.
+This is a Student-Management-System made using and mysql.

 ### Steps to Run on Local Machine